Codemasters: 1998–2009

 In December 2006, Warner Bros.
 Interactive Entertainment entered into a game distribution agreement with Codemasters to distribute the company's titles in North America.
 Also in April, Codemasters launched the massively multiplayer online role-playing game, The Lord of the Rings Online: Shadows of Angmar in Europe on behalf of Turbine.
-In June, Codemasters were purchased by equity group Balderton Capital and they changed their logo to an interlocked metallic C and M. Later that month they released the latest in the Colin McRae Rally series, Colin McRae: Dirt.
+In June, Codemasters were purchased by equity group Balderton Capital and it changed its logo to an interlocked metallic C and M. Later that month it released the latest in the Colin McRae Rally series, Colin McRae: Dirt.
 They also published Overlord and Clive Barker's Jericho.
-Following the death of Colin McRae on 15 September 2007, Codemasters released a public statement expressing their sorrow and support for the family.
+Following the death of Colin McRae on 15 September 2007, Codemasters released a public statement expressing its sorrow and support for the family.

-In March 2008, Codemasters announced a new partnership with Majesco Entertainment which would focus on titles for DS and Wii, including Nanostray 2, Toy Shop, Cake Mania 2 and Nancy Drew: The Mystery of the Clue Bender Society for DS, and Wild Earth: African Safari, Our House and Cake Mania for Wii.
+In March 2008, Codemasters announced a new partnership with Majesco which would focus on titles for DS and Wii, including Nanostray 2, Toy Shop, Cake Mania 2 and Nancy Drew: The Mystery of the Clue Bender Society for DS, and Wild Earth: African Safari, Our House and Cake Mania for Wii.
 In May, it was announced that Codemasters had won the rights to the Formula One licence after Sony's deal ran out and thus ending Psygnosis and Sony's Formula One series.
 The first resulting game, F1 2009, was released on the Wii and PlayStation Portable in November 2009, and another similar game, F1 2010, on the PC, PlayStation 3, and Xbox 360 in 2010.

 On 8 April 2008, Sega announced the closure of Sega Racing Studio.
 The studio's only release had been Sega Rally Revo, which was greeted with fairly positive reviews but poor sales figures.
 At a later time Sega announced none of the employees were folded into internal studios.
 On 25 April 2008, Codemasters bought Sega Racing Studio.
 The studio was headed by Guy Wilday, who was involved in the Colin McRae Rally games and was formerly the series producer.

 In the 2008 Queen's Birthday Honours, the Darlings were appointed Commanders of the Order of the British Empire (CBE) for services to the video game industry.